pub trait FormatDriverInstance:

 Truncate to the given size, which must be smaller than the current size.

-Set the disk size to new_size
+Set the disk size to new_size, discarding the data after new_size.

-May break existing data mappings thanks to the mutable self
+May break existing data mappings thanks to the mutable self reference.

-If the current size is already new_size
+If the current size is already new_size or smaller, do nothing.

 Provided Methods§